180702IH/ConvexHullVisualizationDAAAssignment/README.md

 This is a Design and Analysis of Algorithms course assignment.

-We have visualized Two convex hull algorithms namely Kirkpatrick-Seidel and Jarvis march.
+We have implemented and visualized Two convex hull algorithms namely Kirkpatrick-Seidel and Jarvis march.

 Documentation of the code is also present in the webpage as well as analysis.